apache/hudi/website/blog/2021-08-20-immutable-data-lakes.md

 _Figure: High level steps on Bulk_insert operation with Hudi._

 As you could see, bulk_insert skips the unnecessary step of indexing and small file handling which could bring down your write latency by a large degree for append only data.
-And bulk_insert also supports "Row writer" path which is known to be performant compared to Rdd path (WriteClient).
-So, users can enjoy the blazing fast writes for such immutable data using bulk_insert operation and row writer.

 :::note
-There won't be any small file handling with bulk_insert.
-But users can choose to leverage Clustering to batch small files into larger ones if need be.
+Users can choose to leverage Clustering to batch small files into larger ones if need be, even for the bulk_insert path.
 :::

 ## Configurations